WomenPlusPlus/deploy-impact-21-kona-b/README.md

 - Progressive web app
 - Runs in all major browsers
 - Has a mobile-first responsive design
-- Provides access to information in the backend based on the United Nations Sustainable Development Goal selected
+- Display information sent by the backend with the NGOs information and the United Nations Sustainable Development Goals

 Find the instructions on how to run it [here](/frontend).